objarni/custom-start-points/start-points/TirePressure/C++/readme.txt

 Write a unit test for the Alarm class.
 Initially, do not change the code for Alarm or Sensor.
-When you have an initial test in place, review your test code together with the session facilitator.
+When you have an initial test in place, (or have given up!) review your test code together with the session facilitator.

-They will ask you to identify which SOLID design principle(s) the code disobeys, and why that makes it harder to test.
+When the facilitator says you can, refactor the code to make it testable.

-Then you may refactor the code to make it testable.
-Take care when refactoring not to alter the functionality, or change interfaces which other client code may rely on.
+Take care not to alter the functionality, or change interfaces which other client code may rely on.
 Add more tests to cover the functionality of the Alarm class.